-Murray PHN is working with Health and Human Services and our Victorian PHN partners, on behalf of the Victorian HIV and Hepatitis Integrated Training and Learning program, to create state-wide sexually transmitted infection pathways.
+Murray PHN worked together with Health and Human Services and Victorian PHN partners, on behalf of the Victorian HIV and Hepatitis Integrated Training and Learning program, to create state-wide sexually transmitted infection pathways.

-The pathways are for GPs, doctors in local hospitals, nurses, pharmacists and allied health staff to access and aim to work towards reducing the transmission of, and morbidity and mortality caused by STIs, as well as the personal and social impacts.
-Specifically aiming to:
+The pathways are for GPs, doctors in local hospitals, nurses, pharmacists and allied health staff to access and aim to work towards reducing the transmission, morbidity and mortality caused by STIs, including addressing the personal and social impacts.
+Specifically they work to:

 - Achieve and maintain high levels of HPV vaccination